mbeaudru/modern-js-cheatsheet/readme.md

 ES6 modules are used to access variables or functions in a module explicitly exported by the modules it imports.

-I highly recommend to take a look at MDN resources on import / export (see external resources below), it is both simple and complete.
+I highly recommend to take a look at MDN resources on import/export (see external resources below), it is both straightforward and complete.

 #### Explanation with sample code

 - Named exports

-Named exports are useful to export several values from a module.
+Named exports are used to export several values from a module.
 You can only name-export variables (not functions or class), so if you want to name-export a function, you have to store it in a variable before.

 ```js
 // mathConstants.js